 If she doesn't, the egg continues to form normally and simply will rot if not eaten, rather than forming a chick.

-Once an egg is laid, it is usually abandoned by a hen unless she is in the mood to brood.
+Once it is laid, it is usually abandoned by a hen unless she is in the mood to brood.

 It's hard to imagine that eight thousand years of happy egg eaters could have gotten the chicken egg wrong nutritionally, and the truth of the matter is that the humble egg is full of health benefits that will have impressive effects on your whole body.

 If you think about the intended purpose of an egg, this makes sense.
-Every egg contains within it all the nutritional material that an embryo needs to form into a chick.
+They each contain within it all the nutritional material that an embryo needs to form into a chick.

 Unlike mammals that can feed their offspring through the benefit of an umbilical cords in the placenta, a chick is left entirely to the food sources it can find inside its shell.